Code-Institute-Submissions/ci_milestone2/README.md

 ##### Main section

 - Icon of ticked checkbox looked to thin for Android.
-Solution was to return to the default icon.
+Solution: return to the default icon.

 ![Checkbox mobile](https://github.com/stefcruz/ci_milestone2/blob/master/assets/readme/testing/mobile-ticked-checkbox.jpg)

-- Increased clicking area of the clear icon on search bar following [this tutorial](https://ishadeed.com/article/clickable-area/).
+- Clicking area of the clear icon on search bar too narrow.
+Solution: increased it following [this tutorial](https://ishadeed.com/article/clickable-area/).

-##### Inspiration section
+- Font too small in recipe cards.
+Solution: Increased font size to 1rem (16px).
+- The API will throw an error if there are no results for the combination of the dish or ingredient + diet label.
+For example, search for lasagna with diet label low-fat.
+Understandably enough, there is no low-fat lasagna due to the nature of the dish.
+Solution: another if statement considering this scenario however it was not implemented this time due to time constraints.

 ##### Nutritional value

+- Removed event listener to perform search pressing enter.
+This was required as the text area requires pressing enter to skip line to enter the ingredients, not to call the API.

 ##### Contact page